System Testing

 In BesTest

-BesTest supports system testing with comprehensive test case management, requirements traceability, and test cycle tracking for full-system validation.
-Smart Collections can assemble system test suites by combining tags like "system-test" with module or feature filters.
-The traceability matrix ensures every system-level requirement has corresponding test coverage.
+BesTest gives system testing the structure Jira lacks: requirement-derived test cases, test cycles per release, and execution tracking - all inside Jira, stored outside Jira issues so the project does not bloat.
+Smart Collections can assemble system test suites by combining tags like "system-test" with module or feature filters, and the traceability matrix shows whether every system-level requirement has enough coverage for its significance.

 Related Terms